We as guys usually envision ourselves having a masculine full mane of a beard, but the reality seeps in when all that we get is a thin beard.

 In order to learn the potential of a thin beard, we have created an article that can help you with the most obvious tips, do’s and don’ts, and generally everything that you need to know as a guy with a thin beard.

 Of course, if a thin beard isn’t really your thing, you’ll find proven tips on how to add more volume to it.

 Table Of Contents

 Growing up, every boy can’t help but look forward to the day they will grow a beard.
 This is the perfect passage to manhood.
 You envision a full, thick, and majestic beard that will be the envy of your pals.
 Never in a million years would you ever imagine that you could grow a patchy or thin beard.

 And then reality hits.
 Rather than a full, thick mane, your beard grows in weird patches that are thin and show no signs of filling up.

 While character rather than a beard makes a man, every man wants to have a Viking kind of beard if they can.
 Unfortunately, not everyone is as lucky and many of us have to deal with thin facial hair, which can discourage you from growing a beard at all.

 Every man is different mainly because of their genetic makeup.
-The hair is different, skin color, face shape, and ultimately beards.
-A thin beard is characterized by patchy growth, bald spots, thin hair, and excessive hair loss due to over-drying and over-brushing.
+The hair is different, skin color, the shape of your face, and ultimately beards.
+A thin beard is characterized by patchy areas growth, bald spots, thin hair, and excessive hair loss due to over-drying and over-brushing.